abpio/abp-commercial-docs/en/studio/kubernetes.md

 ### Chart Root

 It is the root of all main charts.
-You can have multiple main charts in the solution.
-To add a new chart to the solution, click the *Add Chart* button in the *Chart Root* context-menu.
+You can have multiple main charts in the root.
+To add a new chart to the root, click the *Add Chart* button in the *Chart Root* context-menu.
 It opens the *Select Helm Chart* window.
 Pick the chart from the specified location and select the main helm chart.
 Store the helm chart in the `abp-solution-path/etc/helm/chart-name` folder; otherwise, commands won't work.
 Also, the main [chart name](https://helm.sh/docs/topics/charts/#the-chartyaml-file) and folder name should be the same.
 For example, if the main chart name is *notebookstore*, the folder name should be *notebookstore* as well.
 Similiar to creating new kubernetes profile, you should also create a `values.{chart.name}-{profile.name}.yaml` file in the `abp-solution-path/etc/helm/chart-name` folder to override default values.
 For example, *values.notebookstore-staging.yaml* is used for the *notebookstore* chart in the *staging* Kubernetes profile.

 If you have multiple main charts, you can execute collective commands for all of them.
+To do that, right-click the *Chart Root* and select the command from the context-menu.
+The following commands are available for the *Chart Root*.

-- `Build Docker Image(s)`: If build docker images available for subchart it builds all of them.
+- `Build Docker Image(s)`: If build docker images available for subcharts it builds all of them.
 - `Install Chart(s)`: Installs all charts to selected profile.
 - `Uninstall Chart(s)`: Uninstalls all charts from selected profile.

+### Main Chart

+It is the root of all subcharts.
+When you add a new main chart to the root, it is automatically added with subcharts related to the main chart.
+Right click the main chart and select the command from the context-menu.
+The following options are available for the *Main Chart*.

+- `Commands`: You have several options to execute commands for the main chart.
+  - `Build Docker Image(s)`: If build docker images are available for subcharts, it builds docker images for the selected chart.
+  - `Install Chart(s)`: Installs the selected chart to the current profile.
+  - `Uninstall Chart(s)`: Uninstalls the selected chart from the current profile.
+- `Properties`: It opens the *Chart Properties* window.
+You can see the chart information in the *Chart Info* tab.
+In the *Metadata* tab, you can add metadata for the selected main chart.
+It overrides the metadata in the profile.
+In the *Kubernetes Services* tab, you can relate a Kubernetes service with the main chart; however, since the main chart usually doesn't create kubernetes service, we can leave it empty.
+- `Refrest Sub Charts`: Refreshes the subcharts of the selected main chart.
+- `Open With`: You can open the selected chart with *Visual Studio Code* or *File Explorer*.
+- `Remove`: Removes the selected main chart from the solution.

+### Subchart

+A subchart is a component associated with a main chart.
+When you add a new main chart to the root, it is automatically added with subcharts related to the main chart.
+Subcharts has specific configurations and functionalities that contribute to the overall functionality of the main chart.
+Right click the subchart and select the command from the context-menu.
+The following options are available for the *Subchart*.

+- `Commands`
+  - `Build Docker Image(s)`: Builds docker image for the selected subchart.
+It's visible only if the subchart has *projectPath*, *imageName* and *projectType* metadata.
+- `Properties`: It opens the *Chart Properties* window.
+You can see the chart information in the *Chart Info* tab.
+In the *Metadata* tab, you can add metadata for the selected subchart.
+It overrides the metadata in the profile and the main chart.
+In the *Kubernetes Services* tab, you can relate a Kubernetes service with the subchart; with that way you can see the *Browse* option in the context-menu when you connected to Kubernetes cluster.
+- `Browse`: It opens the browser and navigates to the Kubernetes service URL.
+It's visible only if the subchart *Kubernetes Services* regex patterns matches with the Kubernetes service.
+- `Open With`: You can open the selected subchart with *Visual Studio Code* or *File Explorer*.

+#### Adding a New Subchart

+When you add a new [microservice module](./solution-explorer.md#adding-a-new-microservice-module) to your solution, you should also create a subchart for it.
+However, the module type doesn't matter.
+Similarly, when you want to create a subchart for any reason, you can follow these steps:

+- Open the main chart in *Visual Studio Code*.
+- Create a folder in the *charts* folder.
+- Edit the folder files based on your needs.
+- After editing, the subchart template is completed; open ABP Studio and *Refresh Sub Charts* in the context-menu of the main chart.
+You can see the new subchart in the *Charts* tree.
+- If the added subchart has *projectPath*, *imageName*, and *projectType* metadata, you can *Build Docker Image* for the subchart.
+- If the added subchart has *Kubernetes Services* regex patterns, you can *Browse* the Kubernetes service when you are connected to the Kubernetes cluster.